mwcolem/axisandalliesbot/README.md

 Commands are "@aaabot status" and "@aaabot set [side]", where the sides are Russia, Germany, UK, Japan, and USA.

 There's a 0% chance that this will be useful to anyone but my team.

+I used the instructions and some code from here: https://www.fullstackpython.com/blog/build-first-slack-bot-python.html